 The Resource Description Framework (RDF) is a widely-used standard for representing and exchanging ontology information on the Web in a serialized format.
-RDF is based on a model of the world in which everything is represented as a "resource," and relationships between resources are described using a set of triples, which consist of a subject, predicate, and object.
-In RDF, resources are identified by Uniform Resource Identifiers (URIs), which provide a globally unique identifier for each resource.
-Relationships between resources are represented using predicates, which describe the nature of the relationship between the subject and object of a triple, predicates are also identified using URIs.
+The RDF is based on a model of the world in which everything is represented as a "resource", and relationships between resources are described using a set of triples, which consist of a subject, predicate, and object.
+In the RDF, resources are identified by Uniform Resource Identifiers (URIs), which provide a globally unique identifier for each resource.
+Relationships between resources are represented using predicates, which are also identified using URIs, and whose function is to describe the nature of the relationship between the subject and object of a triple.
 The RDF enables the encoding and reuse of structured metadata, providing a means for publishing both human-readable and machine-processable vocabularies designed to encourage the reuse and extension of metadata semantics among disparate information communities (Miller, 1998).